 An individual who becomes aware that a student may have engaged in a serious student incident shall report the matter to the Principal as soon as reasonably possible.
 In cases where immediate action is required, a verbal report to the Principal may be made.
-A written report must be made when it is safe to do so.
+A written report must be made when it is safe to do so using the Safe Schools Reporting Tool.